 - 3. Defensible space.
-The department shall refer to the provisions for defensible space found in International Wildland-Urban Interface Code 2021 (IWUIC 2021) Section 603 and 604 as adopted in WAC 51-55-0500. - 4.
+The department shall refer to the provisions for defensible space found in International Wildland-Urban Interface Code 2021 (IWUIC 2021) Section 603 and 604 as adopted in WAC 51-55-0500.
+This has not green adopted. - 4.
 Landmark Trees.
 At a minimum, applicants shall retain 30 percent of landmark trees on site, preferably reflective of the diversity of species and age within the stand, up to the minimum tree density requirements.
 All retained landmark trees shall be shown to be windfirm.
-To determine quantities of trees using a survey, standards shall follow accepted industry methods as determined by a qualified forester. - 5.
+To determine quantities of trees using a survey, standards shall follow accepted industry methods as determined by a qualified forester.

+What if there is 1? - 5.
 Heritage Trees.
 At a minimum, 70 percent of heritage trees on site shall be retained, up to the minimum tree density requirements.
 All retained heritage trees shall be shown to be windfirm.
 Where a sampling method is proposed for treed project sites, standards shall follow accepted industry methods as determined by a qualified forester.